 An In-Home Separation Allows For Meditation And Clarity

 Since you have asked him to move out, have you felt, generally speaking, more emotionally safe.

 The conclusion that I came to, and it worked for us (it doesn’t work for everyone), was I asked that he cover the cost with extra work.
 He came up with the cost so that it doesn’t dip into our normal finances.
-So, that gave me a lot of peace going into this.
-Saying: “This is possibly temporary.”
+That gave me a lot of peace going into this.
+Saying, “This is possibly temporary.”

 Anne: Lindsey and I are going to pause now, and we will continue this conversation next week.
 We’re going to talk about what benchmarks are.
 Benchmarks are not boundaries and we’ll have that discussion next week, so you know the difference between a benchmark and a boundary.
-We’ll also talk about safety and different interpretations of the word safety.
-So, please stay tuned for next week.
+We’ll also talk about safety and different interpretations of the word safety, so please stay tuned for next week.
 I’m excited to have Lindsey back on.

 If this podcast is helpful to you, please make a recurring monthly donation.
-Go to our website BTR.org, scroll down to the bottom, click on make-a-donation, and set your recurring monthly donation today.
+Go to our website btr.org, scroll down to the bottom, click on Make A Donation, and set your recurring monthly donation today.
 Your donations enable me to continue to bring this message of peace and safety to women throughout the world.

 Also, if you’re so inclined and you haven’t already, please rate this podcast on iTunes or your other podcasting app.
 Every single one of your ratings helps isolated women find us.